google-parfait/tensorflow-federated/docs/federated_learning.md

 ### Available data sets

-We have dedicated the namespace `tff.simulation.datasets` for datasets that implement the `tff.simulation.ClientData` interface for use in simulations, and seeded it with 2 data sets to support the
+We have dedicated the namespace `tff.simulation.datasets` for datasets that implement the `tff.simulation.datasets.ClientData` interface for use in simulations, and seeded it with 2 data sets to support the [image classification](tutorials/federated_learning_for_image_classification.ipynb) and [text generation](tutorials/federated_learning_for_text_generation.ipynb) tutorials.
-[image classification](tutorials/federated_learning_for_image_classification.ipynb)
-and [text generation](tutorials/federated_learning_for_text_generation.ipynb)
-tutorials.
 We'd like to encourage you to contribute your own data sets to the